isabelroses/website/.github/README.md

 cd website

 # Install dependencies (rejoice, nix users)
-nix develop # if you have nix installed, not a requirement though yarn install # needed for tailwindcss go mod tidy
+nix develop # if you have nix installed, not a requirement

+go mod tidy

+# tailwindcss
+cd styles
+bun install
 # you may need to recompile tailwindcss
-yarn build
+bun build
 # but if you want tailwindcss to recompile on changes
-yarn watch
+bun watch

 # then you can run the server using air
 air # you can get this using `go install github.com/cosmtrek/air@latest`